 Herbal medicines can assist and also help control with the control of the microscopic implants of endometriosis and also help symptoms.
 They can also assist and help with hormone regulation and help with insulin resistance and also help with reducing inflammation.
 This is why the Royal College of Obstetricians and Gynaecologists recommend women explore the use of herbal medicines and acupuncture and part of the overall treatment plan for the guidelines of treatment of endometriosis.

 You also need to look at stress and emotional factors that are driving the inflammation in the first place.
 Learn some coping skills, learn to relax, find that quiet time, do some yoga, or some form of relaxation.
 Do whatever it takes to find that stillness in your daily life.
 You can’t treat a disease without looking at the emotional and lifestyle component of it as well.

 So, before you go and try and mask the symptoms of endometriosis and the actual diseases itself, with the pill, mirena, or other current medical approach, ask yourself this.
 What are you doing to prevent the cause of the disease in the first place?

 Endometriosis requires and multi-modality approach to treat and manage it effectively.
 If you don’t take this approach, then it will nearly always come back.
 Yes, you need to surgery, but, you still also need to prevent and treat the actual cause of the disease in the first place.
 This will then treat the microscopic implants from ever coming to life and causing more misery for everyone concerned.

 What are you doing to control your endometriosis?

-Do you want to just mask it, or fix it for good?
+Do you want to just mask it, or get proper help in managing it?